emmanuelekopimo/xender-for-desktop/README.md

 ## Implementation

-The app is made with NeutralinoJS and it uses a python script(binary) to get the address ofthe Android Xender client then connect.
+The app is made with NeutralinoJS and it uses a python script(binary) to get the address of the Android Xender client then connect.
-It displays it's content in a webview with a reload and disconnect button above for control
+It displays it's content in a webview with a reload and disconnect button overlay for maximum control

 ## Screenshots